 Greg & Beth help students identify their values and what they do well during this self-discovery process.
 As a result, students can put their best foot forward by pursuing a college major, career, and life that aligns with their strengths and values.

-In addition to understanding their strengths, students in the College Flight Plan program also identify their shortcomings.
-As a result, they can intentionally improve weaknesses.
+In addition to understanding their strengths, students in the College Flight Plan program identify their shortcomings and can intentionally improve their weaknesses.

 By discovering their Distinct Natural Abilities, teenagers are better equipped to make intelligent and thoughtful choices that will help them choose a college major and career that leads to a purpose-filled life.